mcellteam/mcell/libmcell/documentation/generated/classes.rst

 ============

-  | Used in molecule introspection.
+  | Used in molecule introspection and internally in checkpointing.

 * | **UNSET** = 0
 * | **VOLUME** = 1